The first thing that people (Daniel Jones, Kindom, Pike) looked at was pitch variation.

 While correlating tone groups loosely with language functions, Cook also makes reference to attitude (e.g. A low fall with a high head sounds "rather definite"; a low rise with a high head suggests "the speaker is in control of the situation and has some authority").

 Many authors of intonation practice books have provided exercises where speech functions such as polite requests or confirmation questions dictate the intonation patterns which listeners should expect or speakers should employ.
 However, the findings of some research projects - most notably the Scottish Intonation Project - are that the relationships between intonation patterns [such as the tones categorized by O'Connor & Arnold] and speech functions are not so predictable.

 3. Conciliation: Oh really?

-Attitude is not conveyed by pitch alone.There's more to context than just pitch.
+Other works on spoken English emphasize that Attitude is not conveyed by pitch alone; there's more to context than just pitch.

-Note: Paralinguistic features identified by Gillian Brown.
+Gillian Brown's Listening To Spoken English includes content on Paralinguistic features.
 Variables include: pitch span, placing in voice range, tempo, loudness, voice setting (unmarked, breathy, creaky) articulatory setting (unmarked/tense), articulatory precision (precise/slurred/unmarked), lip setting (pursed/smiling), direction of pitch (rise/unmarked), timing (unmarked/extended), Pause (unmarked/pause).

 These features are correlated with descriptions from novels: replied/said, retorted/exclaimed, important/pompous/responsible, dadly/depressed/miserable, excited, anxious/worried/nervous, shrill/shriek/scream, warmly, coldly, thoughtfully, sexily, crossly/angrily, queried/echoed.